shaziney/shaziney.github.io/essays/coding_standards.md

 ## My Experience with ESLint for JavaScript

 An example of a linting utility is ESLint, which is intended for JavaScript.
-I have personally used ESLint as a plugin linting tool in the IntelliJ IDEA integrated development environment and found it to be useful in a way where it not only corrects my coding mistakes, but also helps me with learning how to write code in JavaScript.
+I have personally used ESLint as a plugin linting tool in the IntelliJ IDEA integrated development environment and found it to be useful in a way where it not only corrects my coding mistakes, but also helps me with learning how to write better code in JavaScript.

-When all is good in a given piece of code, a green checkmark is displayed; otherwise, red marks indicating an error or unsatisfactory element in the code will appear.
+When all is good in a given piece of code, a green check mark is displayed; otherwise, red marks indicating an error or unsatisfactory element in the code will appear.
 During one of my experiences with using ESLint for JavaScript, I encountered a red flag and an indication of following error:

 <img class="ui centered large image" src="../images/noplusplus.png">

 This piece of code worked, but did not adhere to the coding standards that I applied to it.
 In this case, ESLint flagged the use of '++'.
-With further investigation, I found that ESLint has a [rule](http://http://eslint.org/docs/rules/no-plusplus), which disallows the use of unary operators such as '++' and '--'.
-When I learned of this, I made the following adjustments in order to satisfy the standard:
+With further investigation, I found that ESLint has a [rule](http://eslint.org/docs/rules/no-plusplus), which disallows the use of unary operators such as '++' and '--' because inclusion of such operators makes for error-prone code.
+When I learned of this, I made the following adjustments, changing (i++) to (i += 1) in order to satisfy the standard:

 ```javascript
 for (let i = 0; i < list1.length; i++) //before
 for (let i = 0; i < list1.length; i += 1) //after
 ```

-Upon making these changes, a green checkmark appeared and granted me relief.
+Upon making these changes, a green check mark appeared and granted me relief because it meant that the code I produced had met the standards checked by ESLint.

 Overall, this experience helped me realize that my understanding of how code should be written could be outdated or inadequate altogether.
-At any rate, I found ESLint to be useful.
-As such, I will probably continue to use linting tools in order to properly follow a set of coding standards for any giving programming language and produce code that executes well and offers great readability.
+As a result of this experience, I found ESLint to be useful in checking for the use of correct and optimal code in JavaScript.
+I will probably continue to use linting tools in order to properly follow a set of coding standards for any given programming language and produce code that executes well and offers great readability.